Indonesia Insurance

 Private health insurance will benefit you whatever your profile, whether you’re an expatriate employee, investor, digital nomad, tourist, student or retiree.

-• As an expatriate employee or investor, we strongly recommend that you take out expatriate insurance when you leave for Indonesia.
-In fact, health insurance for expatriates will enable you to receive treatment in private establishments without breaking the bank.
-This is essential if you wish to receive quality care and qualified staff.
-What’s more, you can be easily transferred to more qualified hospitals abroad for treatment at lower cost.
+- We strongly recommend that expatriate employees and investors take out expatriate insurance when moving to Indonesia.
+Indeed, an health insurance for expatriates will give you access to the services of private establishments without breaking the bank.
+This is essential if you wish to receive quality care from qualified staff.
+What’s more, you’ll be able to easily arrange your transfer to more qualified hospitals abroad for treatment, at the lowest possible cost.

-• If you’re going to Indonesia on a tourist trip lasting less than 3 months, it’s highly recommended that you take out travel insurance to cover you for the duration of your stay.
-You can be cared for quickly and in the most qualified medical facilities.
+- If you’re going to Indonesia for a tourist trip lasting less than 3 months, we strongly recommend that you take out travel insurance. which will cover the duration of your stay.
+You’ll be able to receive prompt care in the most qualified medical establishments.
 You’ll be able to enjoy your stay as much as possible, despite unforeseen events and health hazards.

-• Indonesia is one of the three Asian countries with the largest education system (over 250,000 primary and secondary schools).
+- Indonesia is one of the three Asian countries with the largest education system (over 250,000 primary and secondary schools).
 There are also many international higher education establishments that welcome foreign students every year.
-If this is the case for you, we strongly recommend that you take out international student insurance to cover your health costs.
-Also very costly repatriation to neighboring countries or your country of origin if necessary.
+If this applies to you, we strongly recommend that you take out a international student insurance which will cover your health expenses.
+It will also cover the cost of very expensive repatriation to neighboring countries or your country of origin, if necessary.

-• Bali is one of the favorite destinations for digital nomads.
-If you too are drawn to the island of the gods, you need private health insurance.
-On the one hand, this insurance has been designed to fit your profile, and on the other, it will cover you at very competitive rates.
+On the one hand, this insurance adapts to your profile, and on the other, it will cover you at very competitive rates.